quanghong/ccnp_encor/BSCI_OSPF/README.md

 router ospf 100
  redistribute connected subnets route-map CONNECTED_TO_OSPF
 ```
-_And because R5 interfaces WAN are not advertised in OSPF.
-So we can not configure interfaces WAN with <b>summary-address ... not-advertise</b>._
+_And because R5 WAN interfaces are not advertised with OSPF.
+So we can not configure WAN interfaces by cmd <b>summary-address ... not-advertise</b>._